Riot boosting bill headed for Senate

 Speaking in favor of the bill was Dick Tieszen, representing the S.D.
 Sheriffs’ Association.

-Opponents of the bill have said that the legislation is an attempt to muzzle the First Amendment rights of people who wish to protest the Keystone XL Pipeline.
+Opponents said that the legislation is an attempt to muzzle the First Amendment rights of people who wish to protest the Keystone XL Pipeline.

 Buffalo Chief of Bridger said the state is not doing enough for missing and murdered indigenous women.
 Many have been connected to violence in the man camps that serve pipeline crews.